 With a livability score of 75 out of 100, Culver City is ranked #3,511 in the United States and #118 in California.
 Compared to the United States average, Culver City ranks among some of the best places to live in the country!
 If we dig down a little deeper into each category within the livability score, we see that Culver City has higher than average rankings for the following: education (A+) and employment (A+).
 On a more negative note, Culver City does not have favorable scores for the following: crime (F).
 If we take a look at the data, we can find out why.

-Based on the proximity of local amenities like grocery stores, restaurants, coffee shops, parks, librairies, etc., Culver City has received a higher than average score for its local amenities.
+Based on the proximity of local amenities like grocery stores, restaurants, coffee shops, parks, shops, etc., Culver City has received a higher than average score for its local amenities.
 If you’re planning on relocating and making this area your permanent home, it’s nice to know that there is an ample amount of amenities and things to do within walking distance or a short drive.
-Some of the interesting things to do and attractions include: Sony Pictures Studio Tour, Museum of Jurassic Technology, and Eco Dive Center.
+Here are some of the more popular things to do in Culver City: Sony Pictures Studio Tour, Eco Dive Center, and Culver Ice Rink.

 |Workers who take public transit||3.3%||5.2%||5.1%|

 |Workers who bicycle||1.9%||1.1%||0.6%|

 |Workers who walk||2.2%||2.7%||2.8%|